The challenges and consequences of covering laïcité

 To many outside France, this situation seems strange.
 Where did the teachers and politicians look for justification for banning the scarf?
 The answer lies in the century-old concept of laïcité.
 Codified into law in December 1905, laïcité can be tricky to communicate outside of France.
 For starters, the very act of translating the word creates difficulty, with many English sources choosing “secularity,” a translation that fails to fully convey the complexity of the term.

 The French government defines the practice as freedom of conscience – it allows believers and nonbelievers to express their opinions without the fear of persecution, guaranteeing the separation of the state from any sort of religious institution.
 In other words, “[i]t is not an opinion amongst others – but rather the freedom to have one (an opinion).”
-Jean-Louis Bianco, the director of CEVIPOF, Sciences Po’s Centre of political research, has defined laïcité as primarily a liberty, but also a neutrality of the French state in religious matters.
+Jean-Louis Bianco, former president of the Observatoire de la laïcité, has defined laïcité as primarily a liberty, but also a neutrality of the French state in religious matters.
 A repercussion of this neutrality is that anyone working for or attending an institution run by the French government –– including schools –– must not wear items that “ostensibly” or blatantly show one’s religious beliefs.
 Small cross necklaces, Stars of David, or hands of Fatima are acceptable, but more obvious items are forbidden.

 Laïcité, Islam, and the media